Your job is to help build the courses and have all obstacles ready for the next event. You will be working with the chief course builder.

 - One person picks up numbers, the rest collapse jumps.
 Collapse means to remove the bar and put the 2 standards next to each other.
 The chief course builder will tell you what goes and what stays.

 - One of you will pick up and carry a lot of bars and follow the chief course builder.
-He/she will use the bars to mark where obstacles will go.
+They will use the bars to mark where obstacles will go.

 - The rest of you will move